thejettdurham/advent-of-code-2017/readme.md

 - Day 3 (implementation was too long to share 😩)
 - [Day 4](https://goo.gl/FeRJh2)
 - [Day 5](https://goo.gl/yW8szg) **Note**: This is the functional implementation that demonstrates the algorithm, but cannot run on the full input size without exceeding the maximum call stack size
+- Day 6, no REPL due to length of runtime